oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

             - AWS Lambda automatically scales your application by running code in response to each trigger.
 Your code runs in parallel and processes each trigger individually, scaling precisely with the size of the workload
         - Subsecond metering
             - With AWS Lambda, you are charged for every 100ms your code executes and the number of times your code is triggered.
 You don't pay anything when your code isn't running
- - Follow steps below to create a lambda function via management console:
+ - Follow steps below to create a lambda function:
     - Step 1 - Steup IAM role
         - Go to the IAM dashboard by clicking Service the topleft corner and type in "IAM" and enter
         - Choose "Roles" --> "Create role" --> "AWS service" --> "Lambda" --> "Lambda" --> "Select your use case - lambda" --> "Next: Permission" --> "Create policy" --> Check "AmazonS3FullAccess" and "AmazonRekognitionFullAccess" --> "Next: Tags" --> "Next: Review" --> type a name into "Role name" --> "Create role"